-Some sages say the beginning of freedom is learning to observe the active mind, the “thinking machine,” as separate from the Observer.
-Others say to be free; we must reject the cultural narrative.
-What do you think?
+Some sages say the beginning of freedom is learning to observe the active mind, the “thinking machine,” the Observer.
+Others say to be free, we must reject the cultural narrative.
+Which approach is better?
+Are there different ways to do it?

 “The beginning of freedom is the realization that you are not the thinker.
 The moment you start watching the thinker, a higher level of consciousness becomes activated.” ― Eckhart Tolle